-a) Difference between temporary protection status and other forms of adequate protection3 under national law, in respect of third country nationals and stateless persons coming from Ukraine.
+a) Difference between temporary protection status and other forms of adequate protection under national law, in respect of third country nationals and stateless persons coming from Ukraine.

-Third-country nationals and stateless persons without international or equivalent national protection from Ukraine are not covered by the collective protection given by Norway.
-There is an exception for persons who are close family members of a Ukrainian Citizen or have been living together with a Ukrainian citizen, or are close family members or have been living together with a third-country national or stateless person with international or equivalent national protection.
+Third-country nationals and stateless persons without international or equivalent national protection from Ukraine are not covered by the 'temporary collective protection' given by Norway.
+There is an exception for persons who are close family members of a Ukrainian citizen or have been living together with a Ukrainian citizen, or are close family members or have been living together with a third-country national or stateless person with international or equivalent national protection.

-The persons not covered by the collective protection may get residence permit on an individual basis on the grounds of strong humanitarian considerations, if they are unable to return in safe and durable conditions to their country or region of origin, see Section 38 in the Immigration Act.
+Persons not covered by the 'temporary collective protection' may get a residence permit on an individual basis on the grounds of strong humanitarian considerations, if they are unable to return in safe and durable conditions to their country or region of origin, see Section 38 of the Immigration Act.